A new channel to independent information on wines

-We deliver quality quaterly releases in which we feature estates and wines regions, in France and abroad, where our readers can generally supply good value in bottles for themselves as well as articles in connection with wine topics.
+We deliver quality quarterly releases in which we feature estates and wines regions, in France and abroad, lostly affordable wines that our readers can find locally along with wine-related articles.

 Turning down any kind of advertising revenues since the very beginning, our approach is based on collective blind tastings, during which we always try to evaluate wines from an objective and sincere perspective.

 What we write about when we write about wine

 All reporting in LeRouge&leBlanc is based on in-the-field research and investigation.

 We explore and feature well-known and little-known wine regions and appellations.
 In every piece we write, we provide a broad introduction, then feature the estates that stood out most in our blind tastings.

 At the end of each piece, we synthesize our tasting committee’s scores and notes (this information is available to subscribers only).

 Wines are generally pre-selected on site (in the wine area, region or estate), then tasted blind by our committee in Paris.
 The lead writer does his or her best to reflect the complexity and diversity of opinions.
 Following the tasting results, members of the team return to the region to meet the best winemakers and write about their methods, philosophy and approach.

 Our rating system

 We believe that ratings alone are not very useful.
 Detailed comments, the result of a synthetized approach are more valuable.
 Some wines are even added to our tasting notes database without a score, just a description.